 As part of the renovation and restoration of the Coniston Mechanics Institute, artist Liam Gillick designed a new public lending library, commissioned by Grizedale Arts and Coniston Institute and in partnership with Cumbria County Council Library Services.

-The building was originally designed as a centre for civic life, specifically to provide education and recreation for the miners and other workmen from the local area.
+The Coniston Institute was instigated in the 1830s and originally designed as a centre for civic life, specifically to provide education and recreation for the local copper miners and other workmen from the area.
 To this end it housed a stage and grand hall, a library and reading room, a games room and men’s smoking room, as well as various other facilities for the betterment of the community.

-The library is also regularly hired out as a meeting room for small community groups, intimate discussions, and surgeries; a bespoke work of art in it's own right, placing use value and practicality at its core.
+The library is also regularly hired out as a meeting room for small community groups, intimate discussions, and surgeries; a bespoke work of art in its own right, placing use value and practicality at its core.
 Volunteers are responsible for the library’s maintenance and management.